 1. Get the software ready

-Ok so I am going to assume that you have a working PI on some kind of LAN with internet access, the next step as always is to update your PI ensuring you have the latest software and drivers installed.
+To start with we’re assuming that you have a working Raspberry Pi on a local network with internet access, the next step is to update your Pi ensuring that you have the latest software and drivers installed.

 sudo apt-get update sudo apt-get upgrade

-Now we need to install the software, we are going to be using a great little application called Motion, this will do a few things for us including accessing the USB cam, getting the images, and streaming them via a built in web server.
-As the name suggests it will also track and trigger events on motion been detected in the video frames (more on that later).
+Next it’s time to install the software, and we’ll be using a fairly light weight application called Motion, this will do a few things for us including accessing the USB camera, getting the images, and streaming them via a built in web server.
+As the name suggests it will also track and trigger events on motion detected in the video frames (more on that later).

 sudo apt-get install motion